Digging in at Pardo

-AN ADVANCED PALEOPLACER GOLD PROJECT IN NORTH AMERICA
+AN ADVANCED NEAR SURFACE PALEOPLACER GOLD PROJECT NEAR SUDBURY, ONTARIO

 Exploration at the Pardo project is targeting a near surface gold-bearing conglomerate reef .
 The conglomerate “reef” is extensive, flat lying and ranges from 1 to 4 metres thick.
-The conglomerate, if economically feasible, would be subject to low-cost surface strip mining methods.
+The conglomerate, if economically feasible, would be subject to low-cost surface and underground room and pilar mining methods.

 A 2018 Technical report on Pardo outlined three exploration target ranges for the gold-bearing conglomerate based on the limited exploration work conducted so far.
 The scenarios were generated in terms of pessimistic (P10), moderate (P50) and optimistic (P90). see table below.